How to Transfer Google Maps Saved Places to Organic Maps: Complete Guide

 4. Importing into Organic Maps

-Organic Maps supports bookmarks and tracks in KML, KMZ, KMB, and GPX formats.
+Organic Maps supports bookmarks and tracks in KML, KMZ, KMB, GPX, and GeoJSON formats.
 You can import a single file or import in batch.

 Import a single file (iOS and Android)